My Bank Reconciliation is out of balance

 - Select the checking account you are trying to reconcile

 - Use the 'View PDF' option.
 This option allows you to search the entire report at once instead of one page at a time.
+Make sure your pop-up blocker is turned off for your PSA site so your PDF file will open.

 - Click the Ctrl-F buttons to get the 'Find' prompt and enter A- in the find window.
 This should immediately find the checking account you are reconciling which begins with A-.